The Great British Chefs Cookbook Club: December 2023

 Last month's winners

-Make sure you post photos along with commentary of the dishes you cook from Great Roasts in our Facebook group to be in with the chance of winning.
+Make sure you post photos along with commentary of the dishes you cook this month in our Facebook group to be in with the chance of winning.